bcgov/bcdg/docs/bc-government-api-guidelines.md

 - **_Support Official Languages_** – ensure the API can return responses in both English and French.
 External facing APIs must reply with content in the requested language if the backend data support it.
 APIs must interpret the ACCEPT-LANGUAGE HTTP header and return the appropriate content.
 If the header is not set, then content in both languages should be returned

-## API Documentation
+## Documentation

-BC Government APIs must be published to the [BC Government API Registry](https://catalogue.data.gov.bc.ca/group/bc-government-api-registry) to be discoverable.
+BC Government APIs should be published to the [BC Government API Directory](https://api.gov.bc.ca/devportal/api-directory) to be discoverable.
+The [Share an API](/docs/default/component/aps-infra-platform-docs/how-to/api-discovery/) page has instructions on how to add your API to the directory.
 The documentation MVP for BC Government APIs includes everything the API does, including resources, endpoints and methods, parameters, error codes, and example requests and responses:

 - **_Publish OpenAPI Specification_** – OpenAPI is a machine-readable interface specification for RESTful APIs.
 There are open source tools (e.g., [Swagger](https://swagger.io/solutions/api-documentation/)) which can then generate human-readable documentation from this specification which avoids the need to create and maintain separate documentation
   - Sample BC Government API Specifications can be found [here](https://catalogue.data.gov.bc.ca/dataset/bc-data-catalogue-api/resource/0b9e7d31-91ff-4146-a473-106a3b301964)